William Monson (Royal Navy officer): Career

 Monson was elected Member of Parliament for Malmesbury in 1601.
 In 1604 he was appointed Admiral of the Narrow Seas, the equivalent of the Channel Fleet of modern times.
-According to the historian Garrett Mattingly [“Renaissance Diplomacy”, ch.
-XXVI], that same year he also began to receive a handsome pension from the Spanish government, in exchange for which he willingly provided the Spanish Ambassador with information on the latest strength of the English Navy, or the movements of Dutch and English ships in the Narrow Seas.
+Like several Jacobean courtiers and officials, Mansell received gifts of money from Spanish diplomats between 1604 and 1625.
+In 1613, the diplomat Sir John Digby was surprised to discover records of these payments.
+According to the historian Garrett Mattingly, in exchange for his Spanish pension he willingly provided the Spanish Ambassador with information on the latest strength of the English Navy, or the movements of Dutch and English ships in the Narrow Seas.

 In 1614 he was sent to the coasts of Scotland and Ireland to repress the pirates who then swarmed on the coast.
 Monson claimed to have extirpated these pests, but it is certain that they were numerous a generation later.
 After 1614 he saw no further active service till 1635.
 In 1635 he went to sea as vice-admiral of the fleet fitted out by King Charles I with the first ship money.
 He spent the last years of his life in writing his Tracts.

 Monson died in February 1643 and was buried at St Martin in the Fields.